 Paying homage to the history of the building, grand historic areas have been sensitively restored and a selection of restaurants, bars and events spaces are a tribute to the rich heritage of excellent hospitality and dining.
 In its reincarnation this iconic London landmark now features 160 contemporary guestrooms, including 49 suites and six signature suites.

-Continuing its celebrated legacy, Café Royal hotel offers a selection of restaurants and bars for guests to enjoy.
-At the heart of the hotel, the Ten Room offers British informal all-day dining while The Bar is the perfect place to relax and unwind with a cocktail.
+Continuing its celebrated legacy, Hotel Café Royal offers a selection of restaurants and bars for guests to enjoy.
+At the heart of the hotel, the Ten Room offers British informal dining all-day, while the Green Bar is the perfect place to relax and unwind with a cocktail.
 Restored to revive the ornate Louis XVI décor and detailing, the jewel of the hotel, the Oscar Wilde Bar (formerly the iconic Grill Room, originally established in 1865), is now the place to enjoy Champagne, cocktails and a light menu of British dishes, complemented by live entertainment on select evenings.
-Reservations are recommended and to recapture the spirit of the room we ask that guests dress to be celebrative and sophisticated.
 The Café, on Regent Street, revives the European tradition of café culture.

 To complete the full experience, the Akasha Holistic Wellbeing Centre is an urban retreat spanning over 1,200sqm/13,000sqft.
 Akasha is leading a new concept of wellbeing, featuring a state-of-the-art-gym, large lap pool, Watsu pool, sauna and Hammam/steam room and offering a range of signature treatments which marry innovative Western practices with ancient Eastern traditions.